SewHQ: Your Online Sewing Club

 2. Pin the pieces of paper to the wrong side of your chosen fabrics and cut the pieces out with a 5mm seam allowance all round.
 [Fig.1] Fold the sides of each piece of fabric over the paper, then tack in place with contrasting thread to make it easy to see.
 Fold the corners neatly [Fig.2] – do not worry about excess fabric appearing at acute angles, as this will not be seen when the pieces are sewn together.

 3. Assemble the pieces in numerical order, right sides together.
 Pin them together before oversewing with small stitches on the wrong side.
-[Fig.3] For the owl you will need to sew the following piece
+[Fig.3] For the owl you will need to sew the following pi

 You might also like these patterns